Skip to content

 Floating windows and overlays

-For overlays that own their own buffer and rect — picker panels, perf HUDs, side docks — open a buffer, attach it to a window, then mount that window in an overlay:
+For overlays that own their own buffer and rect, such as picker panels, perf HUDs, and side docks, open a buffer, attach it to a window, then mount that window in an overlay:

 local buf = smelt.buf.new()